-- delays in funding and uncertainty regarding the allocation of funds to state and local agencies from the U.S. federal government, delays in the expenditures from the federal highway bill and delays or reductions in other state and local funding dedicated for transportation and ITS projects; - other government budgetary constraints, cut-backs, delays or reallocation of government funding, including without limitation, changes in the new administration; - performance bond requirements; - long purchase cycles or approval processes; - competitive bidding and qualification requirements; - changes in government policies and political agendas; - milestone requirements and liquidated damage provisions for failure to meet contract milestones; and - international conflicts or other military operations that could cause the temporary or permanent diversion of government funding from transportation or other infrastructure projects.
+- delays in funding and uncertainty regarding the allocation of funds to state and local agencies from the U.S. federal government, delays in the expenditures from the federal highway bill and delays or reductions in other state and local funding dedicated for transportation and ITS projects; - · other government budgetary constraints, cut-backs, delays or reallocation of government funding, including without limitation, changes in the new administration; - · performance bond requirements; - long purchase cycles or approval processes; - · competitive bidding and qualification requirements, as well as our ability to replace large contracts once they have been completed; - changes in government policies and political agendas; - · maintenance of relationships with key government entities from whom a substantial portion of our revenue is derived; - · milestone requirements and liquidated damage and/or contract termination provisions for failure to meet contract milestones; - · adverse weather conditions may cause delays, such as, evacuations and flooding due to hurricanes can result in our inability to perform work in affected areas; and - · international conflicts or other military operations that could cause the temporary or permanent diversion of government funding from transportation or other infrastructure projects.